ActiveCampaign/activecampaign-api-php/README.md

 `require_once("includes/ActiveCampaign.class.php");`

-Fill in your URL and API Key in the `config.php` file, and you are good to go!
+Fill in your URL and API Key in the `includes/config.php` file, and you are good to go!

 ## Example Usage